Quantum Computing Demonstration of the Polaron-Molecule Transition on a NISQ Device: Theoretical Framework

-where \( m \) is the mass of the fermion.
 The regime of quantum degeneracy, which is the focus of this work, is reached when the system temperature is significantly lower than the Fermi temperature (\( T \ll T_F \)), defined as \(T_F= \epsilon_F /k_B\).
 In this limit, thermal fluctuations become negligible compared to quantum fluctuations.
 The suppression of scattering due to Pauli blocking allows for the emergence of coherent many-body phenomena, providing the necessary platform for investigating Cooper pairing and the continuous crossover between different superfluid regimes.